 While Nikon may be pitching the Z5 as a first full-frame mirrorless camera, it hasn’t omitted one of the most prized features – in-body image stabilisation (IBIS).
-This operates over 5 axis and is claimed to give up to 5EV shutter speed compensation
+This operates over 5 axes and is claimed to give up to 5EV shutter speed compensation

-As you’d expect, the Nikon Z5 is capable of shooting4K video.
+As you’d expect, the Nikon Z5 is capable of shooting 4K video.
 However, there’s a 1.7x magnification factor to take into account.
 That means that the Nikkor 24-50mm f/4-6.3 lens gives framing comparable with a 41-85mm.
 That’s a bit disappointing, but as the screen doesn’t flip around to the front, it’s unlikely that the Z5 will be used for hand-held arm’s-length vlogging.